-PSYC 5010 Human Behavior in the Soc ial
+PSYC 5010 Human Behavior in the Soc and Multicultural ial

-and Multicultural

 Environment 3

 PSYC 5030 Topics in Industrial and

 Organizational Psychology 3

-PSYC 5240 Current and Global Busines S
+PSYC 5240 Current and Global Busines s

 Dilemmas 2

 The recommended graduate-level electives are directed courses for students interested in pursuing a Master's degree in the Psychology area at NUC University.
 These courses must be passed with at least a "B" grade.